Build or Buy? Three Things to Consider Before Starting a Home Hospital Care Program

 The technological and digital health lens is also an important one to consider when evaluating whether to build or buy.
-Typically, electronic medical records (EMRs) for a single system are not equipped to manage patients over a wide geography, whereas a home hospital care program needs to have that capability.
+Typically, electronic medical records (EMRs) for a single system are not equipped to manage patients over a wide geography, whereas a hospital care at home program needs to have that capability.
 Knowing that some systems are further along in the adoption of sophisticated EMRs than others, this can be a key factor in your decision to build or buy.

-Mobile and remote medical equipment are also must-haves for home hospital care and often come at an added cost.
+Mobile and remote medical equipment are also must-haves for hospital care at home and often come at an added cost.
 Partners entrenched in this work are not only likely to have these tools on-hand but also to have an understanding of their implementation – which is never a fun part of the “build” process.

-Partnering bridges some of the technology gaps that may become more obvious as you begin to consider building hospital care at home program.
+Partnering bridges some of the technology gaps that may become more obvious as you begin to consider building a hospital care at home program.
 For example, Contessa utilizes Care Convergence, a proprietary platform that connects patient care with providers and health plans.
-We have the unique ability to manage patient care and revenue cycle transactions and report quality metrics and data.
+We have the unique ability to manage patient care and revenue cycle transactions, and report quality metrics and data.

 The End Game.

 A close friend once told me that innovation is the ability to execute at scale.
-So, if you are considering building your own program, ask yourself what it would take to deploy hospital-level care across your entire system in concert with all payers.
+So, if you are considering building your own program, ask yourself: what it would take to deploy hospital-level care across your entire system in concert with all payers?
 How many people, how much time, and what type of investment would it take to accomplish that?
 And once you get to that point, how long will it take to refine it to where you are satisfied with the model?

 We have heard experts across the field say they have everything they need to execute this service across their own entity, but it doesn’t always pan out the way they envisioned.
 Much like in life, sometimes there’s just no need to re-create the wheel.
-And isn’t it easier to pay once and get it right, than to build, fail and ultimately wind up spending much more to have some help?
+And isn’t it easier to pay once and get it right, than to build, fail and ultimately wind-up spending much more to have some help?